Defective and Deficient Contract Documents – A 2013 Update

 A defective specification also may breach the implied warranty that the contractor will be able to perform the contract in the specified time.
 In such cases, the contractor may recover its damages and extended overhead costs due to delays and related impacts.
 This breach cannot be cured by noncompensable time extensions or by the owner refraining from enforcing liquidated damages.

-To recover its increased costs as a result of defective and deficient specifications, drawings, and other contract documents supplied by the owner, a contractor may need to demonstrate that specifications, drawings, and other contract documents contain representations which were materially different from those actually encountered, the contractor justifiably relied upon those representations, and the actual conditions increased the cost of performing the work.
+To recover its increased costs as a result of defective and deficient specifications, drawings, and other contract documents supplied by the owner, a contractor may need to demonstrate that specifications, drawings, and other construction contract documents contain representations that were materially different from those actually encountered, the contractor justifiably relied upon those representations, and the actual conditions increased the cost of performing the work.

 The following topics are discussed herein:

-- The Spearin Doctrine and other legal underpinnings of the contractor’s entitlement to recover its increased costs as a result of defective and deficient contract documents;
+- The Spearin Doctrine and other legal underpinnings of the contractor’s entitlement to recover its increased costs as a result of defective and deficient construction contract documents;

 - The owner’s failure to disclose vital information to the contractor;

 - Contractual time limits may not be an adequate defense against extra work claims due to drawing revisions;

 - Options for mitigation.

 2. THE SPEARIN DOCTRINE AND OTHER LEGAL UNDERPINNINGS